Reading Time: 18 minutes

 If you decide to do this on your own, bear in mind the following:

-- Do your homework: Doing business outside the U.S. is nothing like it is inside the U.S. Make sure you understand every aspect of legal requirements and cultural norms in the countries where you will do business.
+- Do your homework: Make sure you understand every aspect of the legal requirements and cultural norms in the countries where you would like to do business.

-- Be careful: Make double & triple sure you choose the right people!
+- Be careful: Make double and triple sure you choose the right people.
 Interview hard and test skill sets before you sign on the bottom line.

 - Follow the law: Never bend the law, even for a short term.
 It will come back to cost you.

-- Be proactive: Get the contract right at the outset, so that it won’t bite you.
+- Be proactive: Get the contract right at the outset, so that it won’t cause costly issues down the road.

-- Budget high: Assume you’ll make mistakes and allocate more than you think you need.
+- Budget appropriately: Assume you’ll make mistakes and allocate more than you think you need.

 - Ask for help: It’s never too late to fix your mistakes by turning to experts.
 Don’t be afraid to invest in good advice up front or ask for help along the way.